truvami/docs/docs/payloads/decoder/cli.md

 ## 🛠️ Usage

-truvami Decoder provides a variety of commands and options to help you decode payloads efficiently.
+Truvami Decoder provides a variety of commands and options to help you decode payloads efficiently.
 Below is an overview of the available commands and flags.

 ### 🗂️ Basic Command Structure